vivekgsheth/Library-Mgmt-System/README.md

   After configuring all the routes in RouteConfig class, you need to register it in the Application_Start() event in the Global.asax.
 So that it includes all your routes into RouteTable.

+## Controller

+ Controller handles incomming URL requests.
+MVC routing sends request to appropriate controller and action method based on URL and configured Routes.
+All the public methods in the Controller class are called Action methods.
+A Controller class must be derived from System.Web.Mvc.Controller class.
+A Controller class name must end with "Controller".
+New controller can be created using different scaffolding templates.
+You can create custom scaffolding template also.